catid/calico/README.md

 The Calico library can encrypt single packets or streams of data, so that it can be used for UDP-based or TCP-based protocols.
-It uses the most efficient and portable methods available for speed, and it is also optimized for low-
+It uses the most efficient and portable methods available for speed, and it is also optimized for low
 overhead: Only 11 bytes/message.
-It is also optimized to reject invalid messages as fast as possible, roughly 5x faster than normal decryption.
+It is also optimized to reject invalid messages as quickly as possible, roughly 5x faster than normal decryption.

 Calico does not provide key agreement.
 See the [Tabby](https://github.com/catid/tabby) library for an efficient and portable implementation of key agreement.
 Calico